NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/ring-of-the-ram.md

 trait01: "force"
 trait02: "invested"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 6
 weight:
 value: "220"
 subvalue: "gp"
 invest:
 usage: "worn"
 license: "ORC"
 identify:
 description: "This heavy iron ring is shaped to look like the head of a ram, with curling horns.  **Activate** `pf2:1` or more (Interact)  **Frequency** once per minute  * * *  **Effect** A ram-shaped blast of force slams into one foe that you can see within 60 feet.
 The number of actions you spend to Activate this Item (from 1 to 3) determines the intensity of the force.
 The blow deals 2d6 force damage per action spent and pushes the target 5 feet per action spent.
-The target must attempt a DC 22 Fortitude check save.  `pf2:1` 2d6 force damage  `pf2:2` 4d6 force damage  `pf2:3` 6d6 force damage  * * *  **Critical Success** The target is unaffected.  **Success** The target takes half damage and is pushed half the distance.  **Failure** The target takes full damage and is pushed the full distance.  **Critical Failure** The target takes double damage and is pushed twice the distance."
+The target must attempt a DC 22 Fortitude check save.  `pf2:1` 2d6 force damage  `pf2:2` 4d6 force damage  `pf2:3` 6d6 force damage  * * *  **Critical Success** The target is unaffected.\
+  \  **Success** The target takes half damage and is pushed half the distance.  **Failure** The target takes full damage and is pushed the full distance.  **Critical Failure** The target takes double damage and is pushed twice the distance."
 powerTitle1:
 actionEconomy1:
 type1: